Smokefree Policies in Multi-Unit Housing

 - Factsheet for Property Managers on Effective Enforcement of Smokefree Policies in Multi-Unit Housing

-- View videos and success stories from communities that have been working to make multi-unit housing smokefree
+- Videos and success stories from communities that have previously worked to make multi-unit housing smokefree

-By taking this online course, participants will have the information and tools to:
+By taking this course, participants will have the information and tools to:

 - Communicate the health and economic impact of secondhand smoke in multi-unit housing.